sds-192-intro-fall22/MP3/README.md

 - Your analysis must iterate a self-defined function over multiple rows or variables.
 - Your analysis must include at least two chloropleth maps overlaying TRI data on other data sources.

 As long as these three criteria are met, there is not a minimum number of analyses or code chunks in this assignment.
 For example, you might decide to iterate a function that includes a pivot or that creates a map in order to meet two criteria at once.
-Or you might decide that you want to meet these three criteria in separate code chunks.
+Or you might decide that you want to meet each of these three criteria in separate analyses.
 Either approach is fine.
 Below, I will provide a few hints to help you think about how you might going about meeting these criteria.

 ### Pivot Hints